sylvainbx/rust-book-fr/FRENCH/src/ch19-03-advanced-traits.md

 <!--
 We have two structs, `Millimeters` and `Meters`, holding values in different units.
+This thin wrapping of an existing type in another struct is known as the *newtype pattern*, which we describe in more detail in the [“Using the Newtype Pattern to Implement External Traits on External Types”][newtype]<!-- ignore -- > section.
 We want to add values in millimeters to values in meters and have the implementation of `Add` do the conversion correctly.
 We can implement `Add` for `Millimeters` with `Meters` as the `Rhs`, as shown in Listing 19-15.
 -->

 Nous avons deux structures, `Millimetres` et `Metres`, qui stockent des valeurs dans différentes unités.
+Ce léger enrobage d'un type existant dans une autre structure s'appelle le *motif newtype*, que nous décrivons plus en détail dans la section [Utiliser le motif newtype pour la sécurité et l'abstraction des types][newtype]<!-- ignore -->.
 Nous voulons pouvoir additionner les valeurs en millimètres avec les valeurs en mètres et appliquer l'implémentation de `Add` pour pouvoir faire la conversion correctement.
 Nous pouvons implémenter `Add` sur `Millimetres` avec `Metres` comme étant le `Rhs`, comme dans l'encart 19-15.

 <!--
 <span class="filename">Filename: src/lib.rs</span>